 Why Test a Database?

-Just as developers are human and prone to errors, database containing mission critical information and lines of codes on which applications are built is also vulnerable to errors and requires regular maintenance and updating from time to time.
-Organizations use several applications day in and day out that work on database which gets altered depending on the requirements.
+Just as developers are human and prone to errors, a database containing mission-critical information and lines of codes on which applications are built is also vulnerable to errors and requires regular maintenance and updates from time to time.
+Organizations use several applications day in and day out that work on a database which gets altered depending on the requirements.
 The best way to ensure the functioning of these applications is to test them on a regular basis for the new features and changes made in the database.
 This is what Regression Testing is all about.

 What is Regression Testing of Database?